braydennoh/fault2profile/README.md

 K = a^{-n}.
 $$

 The inversion therefore does search over $K$.
-It searches over fault geometry (and optionally $m,n$), computes the implied uplift field, constructs the steady-state stream power profile, and fits $K$ in closed form.

 Some form of misfit minimized for an inversion model is:

 $$
 \chi^2 = \sum_i w_i